Choosing an exchange is one of the hardest tasks for a beginner. This article helps you to pick the right one for you.

 The success of your cryptocurrency investment is based on several factors.
 Obviously the future value of the currency itself cannot be predicted or influenced by a normal user.
 The good news is, you can influence some other factors and it is up to you to make the best possible decisions.
 Choosing the right exchange is one of them.

-Even if you are not planning to invest big sums, you should read this guide.
+Even if you are not planning to invest big sums or you want to follow our recommendations, you should read this guide.
 You do not want to lose your funds because of predictable reasons, do you?

 Allways be cautious